Seizures in Autism Spectrum Disorder

 Specific genetic and metabolic syndromes are associated with both ASD and seizures, although most of the time the cause of the seizures is not discovered even after extensive testing.
 However, every child with ASD and seizures should have a comprehensive medical workup for known medical disorders.

-- A genetic workup for all children with ASD and seizures should including a chromosomal microarray for both boys and girls and Fragile X testing for boys and Rett syndrome testing for girls.
+- A genetic workup for all children with ASD and seizures should including a chromosomal microarray for both boys and girls and Fragile X for boys and Rett syndrome testing for girls.

 - Genetic testing for other syndromes should be pursued if characteristics specific to these disorders, such as specific dysmorphic features, are found by the evaluating doctor.
 These syndromes include Tuberous sclerosis complex and Angelman, Prader–Willi, Velocardiofacial and Smith-Lemli-Opitz syndromes.